Langstaff: A Nineteenth-Century Medical Life

 - Dimensions: 6.0in x 1.1in x 9.0in

-Author InformationJacalyn Duffin is a haematologist and historian who is Professor in the Hannah Chair of the History of Medicine at Queen's University.
+Author InformationJacalyn Duffin is a physician, a historian, and Hannah Professor Emerita at Queen’s University.

 Subjects and Courses